signalfx/signalfx-agent/docs/quick-install.md

 journalctl -u signalfx-agent | tail -100
 ```

-For Windows, simply review the event logs.
+For Windows, review the event logs.

 ***